zweahtet/EmojiGuesser/README.md

 # EmojiGuesser ✍🤖
-# EmojiGuesser is a small machine learning program, which you can train to recoginize the emojis and guess what you draw on the canvas.
+# EmojiGuesser is a small machine learning program, which can be trained to recoginize the emojis and make predictions what you draw on the canvas.